Smoothing and adaptation of shifted P\'olya Tree ensembles: Introduction

-However, a major shortcoming of these positive results of (almost-)optimal performances for tree-based methods (ensemble versions or not) is that they typically rely on the assumption that the parameter to be inferred has limited regularity, either assuming that the functional parameter lies in between step-functions \citep{NIPS2017_6804} and Lipschitz functions \citep{MR3729648, castillo2019spike} or considering that the individual elements in an additive model have at most Lipschitz regularity \citep{rockova2017posterior}.
-This comes from the fact that tree-based partitioning induces piecewise-constant estimators which are usually too rough for efficient inference of smooth applications.
-Yet, it has been noted that aggregation of individual estimates may have a "smoothing" effect: such an idea is already present in Breiman's bagging \citep{buhlmann2002}.
-For trees, it thus seem conceivable that a forest, i.e. a tree ensemble, may exhibit such a smoothing.
-A few years ago, Arlot \& Genuer \citep{2014arXiv1407.3939A} have indeed shown that this could be the case in a regression setting.
-Their method is described in more details in Section \ref{aggPolya}.
-Further, some works made links between random forests and kernel estimators \citep{scornet:hal-01255002, 2014arXiv1407.3939A}.
+However, a significant shortcoming of these positive results of (almost-)optimal performances for tree-based methods (ensemble versions or not) is that they typically assume that the signal has limited regularity.
+Indeed, they study functional parameters that either lie in between step-functions \citep{NIPS2017_6804} and Lipschitz applications \citep{MR3729648, castillo2019spike} or belong to an additive model with Lipschitz components \citep{rockova2017posterior}.
+This comes from the fact that tree-based partitioning induces piecewise-constant estimators, which are usually too rough for efficient inference of smooth applications.
+Nevertheless, it has been noted that the aggregation of individual estimates may have a "smoothing" effect.
+This idea is already present in Breiman's bagging \citep{buhlmann2002}.
+It thus seems conceivable that a forest, i.e., a tree ensemble, may be more regular and enjoy optimal rates with even more restrictive smoothness assumptions.
+A few years ago, Arlot \& Genuer \citep{2014arXiv1407.3939A} indeed showed that this could be the case in a regression setting.
+Their method is described in more detail in Section \ref{aggPolya}.
+In addition, some works made links between random forests and kernel estimators \citep{scornet:hal-01255002, 2014arXiv1407.3939A}.
 This similarity was also recently established by \citep{oreilly2020stochastic} in the context of another tree ensemble model based on the Mondrian process \citep{NIPS2008_3622}, the Mondrian Forest \citep{lakshminarayanan2014mondrian}.
-The forest models developed there are such that the random construction of single trees is made independent from the observed data, which, as mentioned above, is a simplification that proved fruitful in an effort to come up with theoretical results.
-These are commonly known as \textit{Purely random forests} and they are also interesting for the study of Bayesian tree ensemble methods in that they too rely on the specification of a distribution on sample space recursive partitionings.
+The forest models developed there are such that the random construction of single trees is independent of the observed data.
+As mentioned above, such simplification has proved fruitful to come up with theoretical results.
+These are commonly known as \textit{Purely random forests}.
+They are also interesting for the study of Bayesian tree ensemble methods in that they too rely on the specification of a probability distribution on sample space recursive partitionings.